Sonos set-top streaming box: rumours, leaks and what we want from the Apple TV rival

 Sonos streaming box: early verdict

-Not much has leaked about Sonos's streamer, and the device is a way off yet.
-We hope it will be worth the wait.
-Sonos has built a strong reputation thanks to well-designed and thought-out products that deliver excellent build quality, (mostly) superb sound quality and great ease of use.
+Sonos has a lot to lose.
+It has built a strong reputation thanks to well-designed and thought-out products that deliver excellent build quality, (mostly) superb sound quality and great ease of use.
 But branching out into new markets isn't easy, as the firm recently learned with its Ace headphones.
-It's also suffered a customer backlash recently after a botched app update that deleted some key features.
+And it has a lot of customers to win back after the great app disaster of 2024.

 The streaming market is currently dominated by more affordable devices, but if Sonos can get it right, the Apple TV 4K could finally have a serious rival.